redwoodjs/redwoodjs-com-archive/docs/redwoodRecord.md

 ### Updating Records

 There are two ways to update a record.
-By either listing all of the attributes to change in a call to `update()`, or setting the attributes manually and then calling `save()`.
+You can either 1) list all of the attributes to change in a call to `update()`, or 2) set the attributes manually and then call `save()`.

 #### update()

 Call `update()` on a record, including the attributes to change as the first argument.
-The second (optional) argument are additional properties forwarded to Prisma on updating.
+The second (optional) argument are any properties to forward to Prisma on updating.
 Returns `false` if the record did not save, otherwise returns itself with the newly saves attributes.

 ```javascript
 const user = User.find(123)